 either

 in receipt of a Centrelink benefit (such as Abstudy, Parenting payment, Disability Support payment etc) while they are studying.
-This excludes the Family Tax Benefit Part A or Part B and Low Income Health Care card; or
+This excludes the Family Tax Benefit Part A or Part B and Low-Income Health Care card; or

 able to demonstrate financial hardship

-If a student is in receipt of another scholarship for financial assistance then they may

-be ineligible for the IAHA Bursary Scheme.
+If a student is in receipt of another scholarship for financial assistance, then they may be ineligible for the IAHA Bursary Scheme.

 Applications, Assessment and Selections

 Applicants are required to complete an online application to be eligible.